 External Audit Guidance for School District Officials

-The Five Point Plan for increasing financial oversight and accountability which includes a provision to enhance the effectiveness of external audits by:
+The Five Point Plan for increasing school district financial oversight and accountability includes a provision to enhance the effectiveness of external audits by:

-Requiring Certified Public Accountants (CPA’s) to present audit results directly to the school board.
+- Requiring Certified Public Accountants (CPA’s) to present audit results directly to school boards.